Globally defined Carroll symmetry of gravitational waves: Conclusion

 Figs. \ref{2DTransm1} -- \ref{boost3d-m1m2} illustrate the curious behavior of the Carroll generators along the trajectories.

 Further insight is provided by the Schwarzian framework \cite{Ovsienko,ZZH,Vlahakis}.
-This approach confirms that $Q=PS$ is indeed a global, independent, 2nd solution of the \SL problem which does not involve the locally defined Souriau matrix $S$.
+This approach confirms that $Q=PS$ is indeed a globally defined, 2nd solution of the \SL problem which does not involve the singular Souriau matrix $S$.